 2. Full control

 With a private cloud, you have full root access to control resource allocation, infrastructure, network settings, apps and software installation.
-These are just some of the many control you have over a private cloud, and the advantage here is you can customise the private cloud to every need of the business.
+These are just some of the many ways you can control a private cloud, and the advantage here is you can customise the private cloud to every need of the business.

 3. They’re scalable